 Grand Hotel Savoia

-Grand Hotel Savoia has smoothly dropped it’s roots just a few dozen meters before a large sign prohibits all vehicles movement.
-City center of Cortina d’Ampezzo is a pedestrian zone.
+Grand Hotel Savoia has smoothly dropped it’s rooted just a few dozen meters before a large sign prohibits all vehicles movement.
+City centre of Cortina d’Ampezzo is a pedestrian zone.
 A few years ago the hotel underwent a rejuvenation program and now it’s once again a pearl in the crown of this chic and mundane Queen of the Dolomites.
 A large driveway is a place where cars stop, some people exit from them, some enter into them.
-The effectiveness of bellboys and staff makes this ceremony especially ingratiating and entertaining to observe, of course guests greet on each other as well.
-The sole purpose of it being a show off who is furrier and richer.
+The effectiveness of bellboys and staff makes this ceremony especially ingratiating and entertaining to observe, of course, guests greet on each other as well.
+The sole purpose of it being a show-off who is furrier and richer.
 Albeit, in the next few days, I am not a sole observer but an active comrade in graciousness, respect and tactful acts where bows, shoulder tapping and champagne sips are at it’s fullest.
 Wherever we meet in town, restaurant, ski ground or events, we well know we all fall asleep under the same roof on Via Roma 62.
-The purpose of this mid February visit where we are greeted by a few meters of snow is more or less one.
+The purpose of this mid-February visit where we are greeted by a few meters of snow is more or less one.
 The annual Show Polo.

-I honestly believe the gesture of being offered a driver was of noble character, but I also honestly believe I am capable of maneuvering this flagship by my own.
+I honestly believe the gesture of being offered a driver was of noble character, but I also honestly believe I am capable of manoeuvring this flagship on my own.
 I cautiously change gear to reverse, a large display portrays whatever camera sees behind the vehicle, while peoples faces tell they are waiting with surprise what will emerge from this calamity when a woman is found behind the steering wheel of a Maserati.
-I touch throttle, four exhaust pipes give speed of sound notion while five meters of coachwork leaps backward toward the hotel entrance.
-Glass wall, The Great Gatsby’s of Apennine peninsula, lackeys, aphonic furs of madams, all seems trapped into a slow motion of imminent.
+I touch the throttle, four exhaust pipes give the speed of sound notion while five meters of coachwork leaps backwards toward the hotel entrance.
+Glass wall, The Great Gatsby’s of Apennine peninsula, lackeys, aphonic furs of madams, all seems trapped into a slow-motion of imminent.
 Nothing happens.
 I slowly exit the car, excuse myself for forgetting to leave the key of my suite and place it into the hands of a concierge boss.
 He is the one with two crossed keys on his chest.
-I smile and am gone with the wind into a few kilometers away Fiames.
-A monumental scene which would make me a Roza Luxemburg cherished one hundred years ago, has it’s thanks in the SQ4 sign.
-Meaning all four wheel grab simultaneously, regardless of slippery snow and ice surfaces.
-Quattroporte in my case is equipped with a 3-litre V6 and a turbine and nothing indicates the Modena tridents have lost any of its tremendously glorious sound attitude.
+I smile and am gone with the wind into a few kilometres away Fiames.
+A monumental scene which would make me a Roza Luxemburg cherished one hundred years ago has its thanks in the SQ4 sign.
+Meaning all four-wheel grab simultaneously, regardless of slippery snow and ice surfaces.
+Quattroporte in my case is equipped with a 3-litre V6 and a turbine and nothing indicates the Modena tridents have lost any of its tremendously glorious sound attitudes.